LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Method

 \subsubsection{Binarization}

 After training, we convert the network into a discrete, inference-efficient form by binarizing both gate selection and interconnections.
 This is done by selecting the maximum probability option (the mode) from the softmax distributions.
 In practice, this means that each logic gate uses a fixed pair of binary inputs and computes a single Boolean function.
 Regardless of the training strategy, every node uses exactly two binary inputs at inference time, allowing the model to operate entirely in Boolean logic without any floating-point computation.
-This discretization ensures that the model becomes extremely fast and memory-efficient during inference, benefiting applications in embedded or hardware-constrained environments.